 On February 13, 2017, Women Give San Diego members and guests enjoyed a wonderful evening organized by the Education Team.
 Four WGSD grantee partners served as panelists and were interviewed by Education Co-Chair, Lenise Andrade.
 WGSD members and guests heard firsthand how their philanthropic investment has helped each organization make an impact on the women and girls they serve.
-To learn more about the four organizations and the methodology WGSD employs to select grantees each year, please review this powerful presentation: WGSD_SixYearsDraftv4
+To learn more about the four organizations and the methodology WGSD employs to select grantees each year, please see WGSD_SixYearsDraftv4

 Women Give San Diego’s Annual Holiday Party- December 2016